IanLindsley/node-twl-generator/README.md

 ### Keywords Dataset

-Generate per-verse keywords with TW matches (one JSON file per book).
-The output uses a flat keyed object per book: keys are `"C:V"` and values are ordered arrays of `{ surface, tw_match }` using the existing trie and term logic.
+Generate per-verse keywords with TW matches and lemmas (one JSON file per book).
+The output uses a flat keyed object per book: keys are `"C:V"` and values are ordered arrays of `{ surface, tw_match, lemma }` using the existing trie and term logic.

 Command: